saragrosser/angular-client/README.md

-# CineVerse Frontend Development with Angular
+# Studio-Ghibli Frontend Development with Angular

 ## Project description

-Welcome to CineVerse!
-This project focuses on building the frontend interface for CineVerse using Angular.
+Welcome to Studio-Ghibli!
+This project focuses on building the frontend interface for Studio-Ghibli API using Angular.
 With a strong backend already in place, including a REST API and database, our goal is to create a seamless and engaging user experience.

 **Key Features**